Tyulis/rawutil/README.md

 ### Absolute references

 Absolute references allow to use a value previously read as a repeat count for another element further in the structure.
-Those are denoted with `/n`, with the index of the referenced element in the structure as `n`.
+Those are denoted with `/N`, with the index of the referenced element in the structure as `N`.
 For example, in the structure `"I /0s"`, the integer is used to tell the length of the string, and the reference allows to read the string with that length.
+For absolute and relative references, a sub-structure counts for 1 element.

 Example :
 ```python